amontalenti/home/README.rst

 pixel colors on your screen.
 (It's just yet another level of indirection.)
 I find that most of the default palettes are way too bright and loud.

-With gnome-terminal (Linux) and other platform-specific terminals across OS X and Windows, you'll want to pick the Tango_ palettes, which are a tad muted and relatively standard across platforms.
+With ``gnome-terminal`` (Linux) and other platform-specific terminals across macOS and Windows, I tend to pick the Tango_ palettes, which are a tad muted and relatively standard across platforms.

 .. _Tango: http://en.wikipedia.org/wiki/Tango_Desktop_Project#Palette

 Scripts
 -------

 I put some scripts in ``~/opt/bin`` that just make my life easier.
 Most of these are bash scripts, some are little Python scripts as well.
-Some of these are just meant to work around some UNIX annoyances.
+Some of these are just meant to work around some Linux annoyances.

 Terminal Management
 -------------------

 Originally, I used GNU screen for all my terminal management, so my ``.screenrc`` is included here.
 However, I have now switched to tmux, since I came across a nice book about it and it convinced me.
 Funny enough, I was able to port over most of my customizations of screen to tmux pretty straightforwardly.
 See ``.tmux.conf`` for that.

 I also use a clever little tool called tmuxp_, which is a Python frontend on tmux which allows you to save / re-open tmux "sessions".

 .. _tmuxp: http://tmuxp.readthedocs.org/en/latest/

 Version Control
 ---------------

 I primarily use ``git``.
 I don't customize it too heavily, but my ``.gitconfig`` is included here anyway.